Soza-Wilson/Portfolio/README.md

 # Portfolio
- Portfolio using React and Tailwind CSS
+ Portfolio using React,TypeScript and Tailwind CSS